zstenger93/scop/README.md

 ## Setup

-Have at least OpenGL 3 or above or elave the page now.
+Have at least OpenGL 3 or above or leave the page now and run for the sake of your sanity.

 ## Resources